petermcloughlin/pallet_furniture_store/README.md

 All registered user's will see an extra option in the navbar to Leave A Review where by they can sibmit their thoughts on the service provided to the Pallet Furniture Store.

 **Footer - All Users**
-Pallet Furniture Store's footer is brightly coloured with the default forest green colour to contrast against the site's important white space.
+Pallet Furniture Store's footer is brightly coloured with gold colour background to contrast against the site's important white space.
 Mail Chimp's newsletter subscription form for users to sign up for weekly emails lies at the centre below the interactive location map.
 Across from this are a list of links that aim to give the customer all of the information they would need about Pallet Furniture Store.

  A Facebook page for Pallet Furniture Store opens in a new tab using the facebook icon link, as does a Twitter page, Instagram, YouTube, Pintrest and LinkedIn.